boradesanket13/Blaze/README.md

 Created this Weather Forecasting website using [Openweathermap API](https://openweathermap.org/api)

 # Features 🌟
-👉 Search and get waether of any particular location <br> 👉 Get current city weather using geolocation <br>
+👉 Search and get weather of any particular location. <br> 👉 Get current city weather using geolocation. <br>
-👉 See images of city along with the weather <br>
+👉 See images of city along with the weather. <br>
-👉 Responsive Design <br>
+👉 Responsive Design. <br>

 ## Check out the project here 💻